chainguard-dev/edu/content/chainguard/administration/custom-idps/okta/index.md

 * `chainctl` installed on your system.
 Follow our guide on [How To Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) if you don't already have this installed.
 * An Okta account over which you have administrative access.
-* A Custom IDP quota of at least 1.
-You can reach out to [Chainguard's support team](https://support.chainguard.dev/) for help with this.

 ## Create an Okta App integration